degica/barcelona/README.md

 ## Philosophy

 Barcelona tries to be tied with AWS managed services(ECS, ELB, VPC) so that we have less amount of ops tasks.
-Barcelona will not offer new concpets.
+Barcelona will not offer new concepts.
 It's a simple wrapper service on top of AWS EC2 Container Service(ECS).
 All data or configurations in Barcelona are directly linked to AWS resource.

 ### District